roycewilliams/kens-salty-rainbow/README.md

 This should illustrate to developers and IoT manufacturers that choosing descrypt has been a bad idea for some time - and will only get worse.

+To be clear, descrypt was a pretty brilliant improvement when it was introduced, and I'm a huge fan.
+But its time is passed.

 ### Interesting examples ###
 * `fnRL/G5lXVMug:admin`
   * Some Palo Alto gear uses 'admin' as the default password, configured by default with the same salt every time